Skip to main content

 Connecticut’s youth mobile crisis services have been recognized by the federal government as a national exemplary model for other states and consistently demonstrates excellent service quality, responsiveness, and outcomes.

-CHDI serves as the Performance Improvement Center (PIC) for the State’s Mobile Crisis Intervention Services through a contract with the Connecticut Department of Children and Families (DCF).
+CHDI serves as the Performance Improvement Center (PIC) for the State of Connecticut's Mobile Crisis Intervention Services through a contract with the Connecticut Department of Children and Families (DCF).

-Analyze and report on number of families served.
+Analyze and report on number of families served, mobility rates, response times, behavioral outcomes, and other key data points.

 Deliver a standardized training curriculum to the statewide network of Mobile Crisis clinicians.